Examining the Message of William Branham

 (William Branham, “On The Wings of a Snow-White Dove,” sermon #65-1128E)

-I needed a sample of WMB’s own handwriting to test my theory that he wrote the word in the rock himself.
-I recalled that somewhere in my collection of Only Believe magazines there were samples of WMB’s own handwriting.
-I went through each magazine and found in the June 1991 issue, an article that showed actual copies of WMB’s handwritten sermon notes on the 7 Church Ages (pages 4-5).
+I believe WMB himself most likely scratched "Eagle" into the rock to appear as yet another supernatural event in his life to vindicate his commission as a prophet.
+I needed a sample of WMB’s own handwriting to test my idea that he wrote the word in the rock himself.
+I recalled that somewhere in my collection of Only Believe magazines there were samples of his own handwriting.
+I went through each magazine and found in the June 1991 issue, an article that showed actual copies of his handwritten sermon notes on the 7 Church Ages (pages 4-5).
 Without even thinking, my eyes were instantly drawn to the word “Eagle” on one of the pages.
-Below, you can see a side-by-side comparison of the word “Eagle” in the rock with the word “Eagle” from WMB’s sermon notes.
+Below, you can see a side-by-side comparison of the word “Eagle” in the rock with the word “Eagle” in WMB’s sermon notes from the Only Believe article.
+Jorgensen includes a heavily doctored copy of the word Eagle in the rock in his book on page 307.
+Even his retouched photo is pretty similar to WMB's own handwriting.

 The word "Eagle,"written on a boulder in Sabino Canyon (left--accessed from a free download from Tucson Tabernacle's Website) compared to a sample of the word "Eagle" written in WMB's handwriting (right--portion of a photo from Only Believe magazine, vol. 4, no.2, June 1991, p.
 5).